slamora/brackets-wiki/Troubleshooting.md

 On Windows, you may run into issues starting Live Preview if you installed Chrome after installing Brackets.
 In that case, re-installing Brackets should fix the problem.

+### <a name="livedev-other"> </a>Other Live Preview issues

+#### Disable Extensions
+The Theseus extension is known to cause problems with Live Preview, and other extensions could potentially interfere also.
+Use [`Debug > Reload Without Extensions`](#wiki-disable-all-extensions) to quickly see if the problem is being caused by an extension.

 ## <a name="slow"> </a>Brackets is Running Slow
 This section discusses some of the features that can affect performance and possible solutions.